Seagate/openSeaChest/CONTRIBUTING.md

 The Libraries:

 * [opensea-common](https://github.com/seagate/opensea-common) - This is a set of common functions and macros to provide some commonly used things within all the other tools or libraries.
   In here you will find things for high resolution timers, bit-banging, temperature conversion, operating system functions, etc.
 * [opensea-transport](https://github.com/seagate/opensea-transport) - Handles the way in which an IO is issued to a storage device in different operating systems, APIs, drivers, etc.
   Aside from the OS specific passthrough code, you will also find definitions for various SCSI, ATA, & NVMe commands, and SCSI translation code for different interfaces.
 * [opensea-operations](https://github.com/seagate/opensea-operations) - Performs the testing most people are familiar with for things like SMART check, Diagnostic Self Test (DST), configuring drive features, etc. Many of these are focused on sets of commands or command sequences to do the "fun" stuff to storage devices.
-* [wingetopt](https://github.com/Seagate/wingetopt) - This library is a forked, minimally changed, library that provides support for the getopt and getoptlong functions defined by POSIX to run in Windows.

 ## Ways to Contribute